A Donaldson-Uhlenbeck-Yau theorem for normal varieties and semistable bundles on degenerating families

-Next, assume that $\{\E_t\}$ is a family of stable torsion free sheaves defined over $\Xcal_{\Delta}=p^{-1}(\Delta)$ where $\Delta$ is the unit disk, and let $A_t$ be the corresponding HYM connections.
-Known analytic results tell us that we can take a gauge theoretical Uhlenbeck (subsequential) limit.
+Next, assume that $\{\E_t\}$ are stable vector bundles for $t\neq 0$, and let $A_t$ be the corresponding admissible HYM connections.
+Known analytic results tell us that we can take a gauge theoretical limit for sequences $t_i\to 0$.
 The limiting data consists of two parts: a smooth HYM connection $A_\infty$ defined outside some analytic subvariety $\Sigma$ of $X_0$, and the so-called blow-up locus $\Sigma_b=\sum_k m_k^{an} \Sigma_k$, which is an integral linear combination of pure codimension $2$ subvarieties (see Section \ref{analytic side} for more details).
 Let $\E_\infty$ be the reflexive sheaf defined by $A_\infty$ over $X_0^{reg}$.